Interacting Supernovae and Supernova Impostors. SN 2009ip, is this the end?: Real Supernova or Supernova Impostor?

 As a consequence, a pulsational pair-instability scenario may provide a plausible explanation for the 2012 events, without necessarily invoking the core-collapse of the star.
 According to this, the 2012a event may have been a pulsational pair-instability eruption followed by collisions of these ejecta with pre-existing CSM.
 The late September - early October spectra of SN 2009ip, again dominated by narrow lines with Lorentzian profiles, indicate that the high-velocity material is covered by electron scattering in a high-density interaction shell \citep{mau12,chu04}.
-We note that, as mentioned in Section \ref{intro}, there is no robust X-ray or radio detection of SN 2009ip.
+We note that, as mentioned in Section \ref{intro}, there is a relatively weak X-ray emission (L$_X \sim$ 4$\times$10$^{39}$ erg s$^{-1}$ at maximum)\footnote{Strongly interacting type IIn SNe have been observed to reach peak X-ray luminosities L$_X \approx$ 10$^{41}-$10$^{42}$ erg s$^{-1}$ \citep[][and references therein]{dwa12}.
+As a comparison, stripped-envelope core-collapse SNe have L$_X$ in the range 10$^{38}-$10$^{40}-$ erg s$^{-1}$, whilst for SNe IIP, usually L$_X \ll$ 10$^{38}$ is found.
+We note that the X-ray emission of SN 2009ip is close to that of SN 2011ht \citep{rom12}, whose nature -real SN or SN impostor- has not been firmly established.} and no radio detection of SN 2009ip.
 Although this would not support strong ejecta-CSM interaction, it does not necessarily rule it out.
 According to the pulsational pair-instability scenario, the star's core is slowly contracting and is finally expected to become a real core-collapse supernova (within a few years) with a potentially very luminous display \citep{woo07}.